lisp-mirror/clcon/doc/demo-tour.md

 Standalone inspector
 ----------
 Eval something, say `'defun`, at the console.
-And then type in `.insp*` (this is IDE command) to inspect `*`, that is, result of last REPL evaluation.
+And then type in `.ин` (this is IDE command) to inspect `*`, that is, result of last REPL evaluation.
 You can see the symbol's properties and follow hyperlinks.

 Invoking tcl
 --------
 When you enter line starting from `.. `, at the IDE prompt, the line will be treated as tcl command.
-E.g. type in ``.. tk_messageBox -message "Wow!"`` to try.
+E.g. type in ``.. tk_messageBox -message "Ура!"`` to try.
 There is also a way to invoke tcl from lisp.
 Type in `(clcon-server:eval-in-tcl "tk_messageBox -message WOW")` at the console and you'll see message box, which was invoked from the lisp side.

 Editing files
 ---------